Humans Cause Harm: Terror, Combat and Poisons Workshop

-A one-day intensive workshop to assist clinicians, first responders, health service managers, relevant agency staff and policy makers respond to toxicological terror incidents
+A one-day intensive workshop to assist clinicians, first responders, health service managers, relevant agency staff and policy makers respond to terror events, toxicological emergencies and other disasters.

 University of Melbourne, Parkville

-This workshop is accredited for 8 ACEM or CICM CME hours and is suitable for ANZCA CPD.
+This workshop is accredited for 8 ACEM or CICM CME hours (16 hours for two days) and is suitable for ANZCA CPD.
 Certificates of attendance will be provided.

 NB: This workshop is offered on its own or as a component of the subject 'Terror Medicine Principles and Responses' in the Specialist and Graduate Certificates in Disaster and Terror Medicine and Health Management.
 If you would like to enrol in an entire course, commencing in 2022, you can find out more here...